Next.js i18n comparisonUpdated for App Router

 next-intl was designed with React Server Components in mind.
 It allows translations to be loaded directly in server components without hydration overhead.

-In short: next-intl tends to feel more “native” in modern Next.js projects.
+In short: next-intl still tends to feel more “native” in modern Next.js projects, but next-i18next is now a real App Router option instead of a workaround.

 Configuration and Setup in App Router